 - Hang these sticks (or string the lines) somewhere dry, out of the way, and preferably warm.
 An attic or garage rafters are great, provided you still have headroom.
-You can string the leaves on a length of wire, a cord stretched between two nails, use your imagination.

-- Make sure leaves are not touching the walls or floor.
+- Make sure the leaves are not touching each other, the walls, or the floor.

 Here are a couple things to be on the lookout for as your tobacco is curing:

 - Keep leaves well separated from one another.

-- Make sure they don't go moldy OR brittle (dry only means they're not rained on, or so wet that they rot.
+- Make sure they don't go moldy OR brittle.
+If they're too dry they'll get brittle, and if they're too wet they'll rot.
 If it looks like your leaves are becoming too brittle, move them somewhere cooler or spray them with water, using one of those very fine misters you can buy for a few dollars to do houseplants.)

 - Keep picking the leaves off the plant over the next weeks, whenever you think they're ready.
 If you don't get it exactly right or see a bit of yellowing, don't worry, since it'll make damn-all difference to the end product.
 One of the reasons that I suggest that you pick this way is so that you don't get thoroughly sick of slitting and hanging the beastly stuff!
 It also gives the higher leaves a chance to grow a bit more.

 The trick for curing is time.
 Time is said to cure all things, and tobacco is near the top of the list.
 Some say that it should be left hanging for two years, though I've found that one year is quite enough.
 I turned out a first-class flake tobacco from some leaf that I'd left in a box in a corner of my garage for a year and forgotten about.
 A friend hangs his tobacco for about three months, by which time it has both a nice colour and texture.
 He then cuts it and uses it straight away.